vitorhcl/tldr/pages/linux/distrobox-rm.md

 > Remove a Distrobox container.
 See also: `tldr distrobox`.
 > More information: <https://distrobox.it/usage/distrobox-rm>.

-- Remove a Distrobox container (Tip: Stop the container before removing it):
+- Remove a Distrobox container (tip: Stop the container before removing it):

 `distrobox-rm {{container_name}}`